 14 Ways to Present Information Visually

 [This is an update of a popular post written by Ryan Skinner a few years back.
 We wanted to add a bit more value, linking to new examples and making new suggestions.
 Hope you like it!
-If you do, you may also like our recent post called ‘How To Swear in Your Fucking Content Marketing‘.
+If you do, you may also like our whole content marketing agency site.
 And these posts on infographics in marketing:]

 The Client and the Infographic – an interview with SignalNoise.